run-ai/docs/docs/Researcher/Walkthroughs/walkthrough-build-ports.md

 ## Ingress, Step by Step Walkthrough

-__Note:__ Ingress must be set up by your administrator prior to usage.
-For more information see:  [Exposing Ports from Researcher Containers Using Ingress](../../Administrator/Cluster-Setup/allow-external-access-to-containers.md)
+__Note:__ Ingress must be set up by your Administrator prior to usage.
+For more information see:  [Exposing Ports from Researcher Containers Using Ingress](../../Administrator/Cluster-Setup/allow-external-access-to-containers.md).

 ### Setup